-The right candidate will be experienced and skilled in restoration techniques, be able to work both independently and in a leadership role with the crew, have a minimum of one season on restoration crew with some leadership responsibilities, and is a strong communicator, detail-oriented and quality-driven, and have general interest in the Greenway Trust’s mission and goals.
+The right candidate will be experienced and skilled in restoration techniques, be able to work both independently and in a leadership role with the crew, and have a minimum of one season on a restoration crew with some leadership responsibilities.
+They will have a demonstrated ability to be a strong communicator, detail-oriented and quality-driven, and have general interest in the Greenway Trust’s mission and goals.

 - Strong Work Ethic

 - Positive Attitude

 - Time Management Abilities

 - Ability to Accept and Learn from Criticism